tableau/connector-plugin-sdk/docs/tdvt.md

    ```

 The Calcs value should match what you found in step 3.
-There are also mappings for some column names in case your database does not support the names as provided in the Calcs and Staples data files.
+There are also mappings for some column names in case your database doesn't support the names as provided in the Calcs and Staples data files.
 For example, some databases may not support spaces in identifiers, in which case you can look for a logical configuration that replaces them with underscores and name the columns in your table accordingly.

 1. In this case the logical configuration named 'dbo' matches.

-1. Note the Name of the logical configuration and add this line to your ini file under the [Datasource] heading: LogicalQueryFormat = dbo
+1. Note the Name of the logical configuration and add this line to your INI file under the [Datasource] heading: LogicalQueryFormat = dbo

-1. run: `tdvt --generate`
+1. Run: `tdvt --generate`

-If none of the logical configurations work for your datasource then you can create your own in the ini file.
-See the next section below.
+If none of the logical configurations work for your datasource, then you can create your own in the .ini file.
+See the following section.

 ## INI file structure